tabakerov/TabakerovName/blog/Blender_Lorenz_System/index.md

 dz/dt = x * y - β * z
 ```

-where σ (Sigma), ρ (Rho) and β (Beta) are constants equal 10, 28 and 8/3 respectively.
-But this constants can be altered in some range of values before the system starts to lose its fancy property of being attractor.
+Where σ (Sigma), ρ (Rho), and β (Beta) are constants, which equal 10, 28, and 8/3, respectively, but these constants can be altered in some range of values before the system starts to lose its fancy property of being an attractor.

 ## Implementation